 In today’s Gospel we hear Jesus telling us that He will be sending the Holy Spirit to be with us, and the ideal to love one another comes up again.
 We begin our masses singing, “Love Divine, All Loves Excelling” which speaks of this unending, perfect love of Christ as He is the ‘source of all compassion, love unbounded, love all pure.’

 At the presentation of the gifts, we sing of how through Christ’s teachings, He has brought us life everlasting.
 We need to follow His commands; live as He has taught us; follow His words that will lead us to eternal life.

 Reflection on the 5th Sunday of Easter - May 15, 2022

 Just a reminder for all about the 50 days of Easter – instructions that we are given at Easter:

 The fifty days from Easter Sunday to Pentecost are celebrated in joyful exultation as one feast day, or better as one “great Sunday”.
 These above all others are the days for the singing of the Alleluia. #371, Ceremonial of Bishops.

-You may recall from earlier writings that we only celebrate a couple ‘octaves’ of feasts – Christmas and Easter.
-(I previously wrote that Pentecost was also still celebrate as an ‘octave’ but it’s not anymore.
-My apologies for that error.)
-That means we should celebrate this Sunday, just as we celebrated Easter Sunday last weekend.
+Today we celebrate the Octave of Easter.
+That means we should celebrate this Sunday just as we celebrated Easter Sunday last weekend.
 The great dismissal is sung again today with a double ‘Alleluia’.
 We still rejoice in our Risen Lord!